litebird/reionization/LB_forecast_Ferrara/README.txt

     - model: LambdaCDM with a varying m_ncdm, and thus a total mass Mnu = 3 * m_ncdm
         - after rounding, we get sigma(tau_reio) = 0.0020, ~13% smaller than the fsky = 0.6 case
-        - the neutrino mass bound is Mnu < 0.33 eV like in the case with Litebird+Planck (95%CL)
+        - the neutrino mass bound is mnu < 0.112 --> Mnu < 0.33 eV like in the case with Litebird+Planck (95%CL)
         - further details can be seen in input/litebird_w_lens_mnu_fsky60_beam30.param (input) and in chains/litebird_planck_v2_mnu_fsky80_beam30_import_sampl/... (output)